 You have suffered a water loss.
 While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

-- Be Safe: A water event can present several possible safety hazards to occupants.
-The potential for electric shock and slips and falls are real.
+- Be Safe: Water events can present a lot of potential safety hazards to occupants.
+The potential for slips and falls and electric shock are real.
 Remember, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+Only handle tasks that can be done safely.

 - Water Source: It is important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to the water meter.

-- Electrical: Turn off the power to affected rooms of the home.
-Don’t operate the television or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off the power to affected areas of the house.
+Do not operate the television or other electrical appliances while standing on wet carpets or floors.

-- Clothing/Fabrics: Transfer wet items to a dry area.
-Do not let draperies to stay in contact with wet carpeting or floors.
+- Clothing/Fabrics: Transfer wet items to dry areas.
+Don’t allow draperies to stay in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces off of the carpeting.
-Place plastic wrap or plastic bags beneath the legs of large furniture.
+- Furniture: Move lighter pieces away from the carpeting.
+Place plastic bags or plastic wrap under the legs of bigger furniture.
 Wipe any extra water off of the furniture.

 Fire Damage Tips

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the scene safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home completely safe.
 Even after the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are real.
-Only perform tasks that can be done safely.
+The potential for slips and falls from water used to extinguish the fire, and cuts and scrapes from exposed, sharp edges are real.
+Only perform tasks that can be done completely safely.

-- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can lead to additional damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short period of time, entry by a person can lead to additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Don’t use any stereo, TV or other electrical appliances until they have been inspected by a professional.
-If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Appliances/Electronics: Never use any TV, stereo or other electrical appliances until they have been inspected by a professional.
+If the electricity is off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Do not eat food items exposed to smoke or any canned items that have been exposed to excessive heat.
+- Food Items: Do not consume food exposed to smoke or canned goods that have been exposed to excessive heat.

 - Furnace: Change the air conditioner or furnace filter if the blower is operating.
 Tape two pieces of cheesecloth over air registers with masking tape.

-- Pets: Transport all pets to a safe environment until your home has been cleaned and restored.
+- Pets: Transfer any and all pets to a safe environment until your house has been completely cleaned and restored.

-If your home or business has been damaged by mold, storm, fire, water or other disaster, Call Paul!
+If your business or home is damaged by water, mold, fire, storm or other disaster, Call Paul!